Habs top Leafs in SO to cap wild comeback

 Matthews tied the game at 5:57 of the first with a wrist shot from the high slot.
 Kerfoot scored his first goal as a Maple Leaf at 15:54 from the right circle to take advantage of Moore's determined work in winning the puck behind the net.

 Moore completed a two-on-one break with Ilya Mikheyev to notch his second goal this season at 1:29 of the second period.
-Nylander's first goal this season came on a power play of the game.
+Nylander's first goal this season came on a power play, one of three for Toronto in the game.
 Danault was off for tripping.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)